Frequently Asked Questions

 Is Contractize a substitute for a law firm?

-No. Contractize is not a law firm, and if you have any legal question or doubt, we strongly recommend you to consult a licensed attorney in your area.
+No. Contractize is not a law firm, and if you have any legal question we strongly recommend you to consult a licensed attorney in your area.
+Contractize cannot be considered a substitute for licensed attorneys and have no responsibility to represent their users.